Cyberkingcr7/bnhbotto-md/README.md

 - if you wanna contribute then pull request

 ## To do
-- still gotta add session , yt etc
+- still gotta add commands
 - thinking of making it mongo based
 - sure it shows qr
-- will add cmds